©Robert S Johnson 646-725-2187

 In 2008 he decided to devote himself to photography full-time

-He lives in an apartment in Morningside Heights with his wife, Katherine; child, Asher (if they come home from college); and a cat.
+He lives in an apartment in Morningside Heights and Wellfleet MA with his wife, Katherine; occasionally his son, Asher (a recent graduate of Smith College); and Opawl the rescue kitty.
 He is allergic to the cat but loves her anyway.